Witiko/doctoral-thesis/main.md

   information retrieval techniques based on sparse data, dense data, structural and semantic matching, and learning to rank.

-- In Section \vref{sec:objectives-and-evaluation}, I will descibe the three major objectives of math information retrieval and how we can evaluate math information retrieval systems on these objectives.
+- In Section \vref{sec:objectives-and-evaluation}, I will describe the three major objectives of math information retrieval and how we can evaluate math information retrieval systems on these objectives.